trey-rosius/babysitter_api/README.md

 <br />
 A ton of serverless tutorials out there rarely talk about IAM and just dive into creating API's.
 <br />
-I think we should make a difference.
+I think we should make a difference and cast some proper light on this concept.
 <br />
 #### What are IAM Policies
 AWS services are born with zero permissions.
 You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.